matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 ### Level 2 - HTTP Verbs

-- HTTP Verbs are used with URIs for desired actions.
+- HTTP Verbs used with URIs for desired actions.
 - Examples:
     - GET `/students/123` - return student with id 123.
     - PUT `/students/123` - (with XML/JSON body) to update data for student 123.